Welcome to Saba

 In the 17th and 18th centuries, the inhabitants lived on the culture of sugar cane and fishing.
 In order to survive, the men had to work outside the island, becoming sailors or fishermen, which kept them away for long periods from Saba and therefore from their families.

+This is how women developed the local economy by making shoes, socks, belts, gloves and straw hats.
 At the end of the 19th century, lace making became the main resource on the island, thanks to Mary Gertrude Hassell Johnson.

 It was with the opening of an airport, in 1963, connecting Saba to Saint Martin, and a pier hosting sailboats and diving boats, in 1972, that the island was able to start developing its economic activity linked to tourism.